Deserts of Australia: Aboriginal

 Indigenous Australians have lived in the desert for at least 50,000 years and occupied all Outback regions, including the driest deserts, when Europeans first entered central Australia in the 1800s.
 Many Indigenous Australians retain strong physical and cultural links to their traditional country and are legally recognised as the traditional owners of large parts of the Outback under Commonwealth Native Title legislation.

 Aboriginal tribes and clans have been nomadic in the desert areas for thousands of years.
 They subsisted on the local flora and fauna, now known as bush food, and made sure that their sources of drinking water remained intact.
 The nomads moved in clearly demarcated tribal areas.
 For example, important tribes living in the desert areas include the Arrernte, Luritja and Pitjantjatjara.
 The latter tribe's sphere of influence extended from Uluṟu to the Nullarbor Plain.
 The Dieri tribe lives in a large area of the Simpson, Strzelecki and Tirari deserts.

 The rock art and archaeological site at Karnatukul was, until recently, estimated to have been inhabited for up to 25,000 years, and known as the site of the oldest continuous recorded occupation in the Western Desert cultural region.
 Karnakatul shows one of the earliest uses of firewood, and habitation continued through times of extreme climate change, when the desertification occurred as the polar ice sheets expanded.
 The oldest examples of rock art, in Western Australia's Pilbara region and the Olary district of South Australia, are estimated to be up to around 40,000 years old.
 The oldest firmly dated evidence of rock art painting in Australia is a charcoal drawing on a small rock fragment found during the excavation of the Narwala Gabarnmang rock shelter in south-western Arnhem Land in the Northern Territory.

 The isolated desert areas remained undeveloped for a long time.
-For example, the Spinifex People first had contact with whites in the 1950s, when they were expelled from their tribal lands because of nuclear weapons testing (1950–1963) by the British and Australian governments.
-The Pintupi Nine, a group of nine Aboriginal people of the Pintupi tribe, lived in the Stone Age area of the Gibson Desert until October 1984, when they first encountered whites as they left the desert.
+For example, the Spinifex people first had contact with whites in the 1950s, when they were expelled from their tribal lands because of nuclear weapons testing (1950–1963) by the British and Australian governments.
+The Pintupi Nine, a group of nine Aboriginal people of the Pintupi tribe, lived a nomadic hunter-gatherer lifestyle in the Gibson Desert until October 1984, when they first encountered whites as they left the desert.
 Both discoveries were sensations at the time.

 Large parts of the Australian desert areas are part of the Desert Cultural Area.
-For Aboriginal people, the Uluṟu in the desert area and the Kata Tjuṯa with their Dreamtime stories have great cultural significance.
+Important cultural sites include Uluṟu and Kata Tjuṯa.
 Aboriginal Australians of the desert produced many important artists, one of the first and most famous being Albert Namatjira, who was born in Hermannsburg in the Great Sandy Desert.
 About a third of Australia's deserts are now Aboriginal lands.
 A very large part of it is managed by them as a nature reserve.
 A number of tribes have land use rights for almost all other desert regions.
 Today, numerous Aboriginal peoples live in settlements in the deserts.